Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 Hyren squeezed Terra back, still trying to get used to their new size dynamic.
 “I’ll never leave you two,” he said.
 “I promise.”

 She took off her glasses and wiped her eyes on her cloak.
-“Hyren,” she said, “did you mean what you said about wanting to be my Neopet?”
+“Hyren, did you mean what you said about wanting to be my Neopet?”

 “Of course,” Hyren said.
 “If you still want to adopt me, I mean.”
 He looked down at his hands again.
 “I know I’m… different than what you’re used to.
-It’s going to take a lot of training to get this body up to snuff again.”
+It’s going to take a lot of training to get this body in shape again.”